swatitiwari5300/LeetCodePractice/README.md

 - 🚀 Classic **DSA problems** (arrays, trees, graphs, DP, etc.)
 - 💡 Code snippets in **Java** (or other languages I explore)
 - 📒 My notes, explanations, and optimized approaches

+## 🤝 Contributions

+This is my personal practice repo, but feel free to fork or refer to any solutions.
+If you find a mistake or want to discuss improvements, open an issue or connect with me!

+---

+## 🧍 About Me

+I'm a software developer passionate about backend development, problem-solving, and continuous learning.